 At Condover College, we want our students to build self-esteem, develop key skills and live as fulfilling lives as possible.
 That’s why we tailor our curriculum to meet individual needs and aspirations through ‘Preparation for Adulthood’.

 A key part of our curriculum is the development of everyday functional skills that students can use in their day-to-day lives.

->

-> It’s important that students have the chance to practice these skills in real-life situations, so many of our educational sessions take place in the community.
+Our curriculum is centred around ‘Preparing for Adulthood’ by developing communication, personal, social and independence skills, enabling our students to become more confident in making choices and interacting with others.
+It’s important that students have the chance to practice these skills in real-life situations, so many of our educational sessions take place in the community.
 Here, students learn a variety of skills, such as handling money in shops or cafés, travelling to different locations or learning the Green Cross Code.

->

-> Students also have the opportunity to gain skills from work experience.
+All students also have the opportunity to gain skills from work experience.
 We work hard to match students with placements that complement their interests.
 In recent years, students have secured placements at libraries, hair salons, stables, fire stations and National Trust properties.

 The main function of our curriculum is to develop our students’ confidence, communication and interpersonal skills, according to their needs.
 However, some students may take externally recognised qualifications such as OCR’s Life and Living Skills (entry levels 1 and 2), accreditation through the English Speaking Board and the Duke of Edinburgh Award.